RC Model Jet Engine Guide: How RC Turbines Work

 An electric ducted fan, or EDF, unit for an electric rc jetA ducted fan unit (shown right), is mounted inside the jet's fuselage.
 This at least means there is no propeller to ruin the look of the jet, but early (pre-electric power) glow plug powered ducted fans were very noisy, giving a very unrealistic high pitch whining sound.

 More recently, EDF impellers have increased from the typical 5 or 6 blades to 11 or 12.
-This results in more air movement through the fan being heard, rather than motor noise, in turn resulting in a more convincing sound.
+This results in more air movement through the fan being heard, rather than motor noise, in turn resulting in a much more convincing "whoosh" sound.
+EDFs have made flying a model rc jet much more accessible within the hobby and serve as the perfect stepping stone before moving up to true turbines.

 Pulse jets were/are another option but these more resemble rocket motors rather than jet engines.
 Pulse jet motors are long slender motors that, because of their size and shape, typically need to be fixed to the outside of the fuselage.